Sunday, April 30, 2017

 In this post I will challenge this unbiblical proposition, highlighting the danger of believing this claim and how the Bible utterly refutes it.
 First of all, since no human has known every Christian man or woman from all of history, no one can assert that none of them asked for "less pain" without committing the logical fallacy of appeal to ignorance; but not only can no one support the assertion with any evidence whatsoever, the Bible provides positive examples of important figures who did indeed ask God to alleviate or prevent their suffering.

-Interesting, Jesus did exactly what this man said no Christian has done.
+Crucially, Jesus did exactly what this man said no Christian has done as the following verses describe, the parenthetical inserts being mine.

 Luke 22:41-42--"He (Jesus) withdrew about a stone's throw beyond them (the disciples), knelt down and prayed, 'Father, if you are willing, take this cup from me; yet not my will, but yours be done.'"